 – Start to work: Not always, but mostly, the inner voice starts communication, even sometimes for the colours if the channel/channels are open… For instance, if you are dripping, it says drip it from left to right!
 Sponge it!
 Now take the canvas to the upright position allow them to flow! etc.… Now use bright red, light grey and so on…This process goes on and on until it is finished.
 Perhaps finishing/completion is as important as the creation process if not more important.

 When I took it to the atelier, Hizir told me: “Pick the colours to a palette as you wish; pick up a brush and strike as it comes.
-At a certain point I had the feeling that I was told by the work, “I am finished, do not strike anymore”.
-I talked to myself inside by saying “You will not tell me what to do but I will do what I would like to do!” and hit it once more with a bright yellow.
+At a certain point, I had the feeling that the work told me, “I am finished, do not strike anymore”.
+I talked to myself inside by saying “You will not tell me what to do, but I will do what I would like to do!” and hit it once more with a bright yellow.
 When Hizir came back, he told me, “In general, this is good, except this excessive stroke” and pointed out the last stroke (La Petite Mort- Orgasm)